-Students in Nigerian schools need to have the opportunity to engage in learning experiences that enhance mastery of educational goals and standards.
-Knowledge of mathematics and the ability to apply Mathematical skills will not make all the students mathematicians later in life but support them to solve problems especially those that involve geometrical manipulation, basic operations (addition, subtraction, and multiplication, division) and everyday calculations.
-These could actually be possible if solid foundation for success in Mathematics is laid by teachers in schools by sequencing instructional content to foster effective learning.
+All students in Nigeria schools need to have the opportunity to engage in learning experiences that enhance mastery of educational goals and standards.
+Knowledge of mathematics and the ability to apply mathematical skills will not make all the students mathematicians later in life but support them to solve problems especially those that involve geometrical manipulation, basic operations (addition, subtraction, and multiplication, division) and everyday calculations.
+These can be actually possible if solid foundation for success in Mathematics is laid by teachers in schools by sequencing instructional content to foster effective learning.